Sean Payton: Personal life

 Payton met Beth Shuey, an Indiana State University graduate, while coaching there.
 The couple have two children, daughter Meghan (born 1997) and son Connor (born 2000).
-Payton is Irish Catholic.
+Payton is an American of Irish Catholic descent.
 Payton and his family moved to a home in Mandeville, Louisiana when he became the Saints' head coach.
-The home, like many built on the Gulf Coast after Hurricane Katrina, later turned out to be constructed with defective Chinese drywall, and Payton eventually became a named plaintiff in a widely reported class action lawsuit against the manufacturer, Knauf Plasterboard Tianjin Co.
-Ltd.

-In the wake of the issues with their home in Mandeville, the Paytons decided to move the family back to the Dallas area in 2011 when they purchased a home in the Vacquero Club, an upscale golf community in Westlake that is home to several PGA Tour professionals, as well as the Jonas Brothers and Josh Hamilton.
-Rumors swirled over the 2011 Super Bowl weekend that the move would coincide with Payton returning to the Cowboys as the General Manager or in some other executive capacity, but these turned out to be groundless.
-At the time, he maintained a residence in the New Orleans area during the season, while his family resided full-time in Westlake, a 90-minute trip via a privately chartered flight.

 In June 2012, Payton and his wife Beth filed for divorce.

 In 2014, after his suspension and the finalization of his divorce, he moved from the New Orleans suburbs where he had kept his in-season home to Uptown New Orleans, buying a condo in that neighborhood.
-Shortly before the 2015 season, which coincided with the 10th anniversary of Hurricane Katrina, he hosted a dinner for the four coaches and four players who had continuously been with the Saints since he became head coach, and presented each of them with a Rolex watch.

-In January 2018, New Orleans musician Shamarr Allen dedicated a song to Payton entitled "Hit the Sean Payton" which he composed after watching an Instagram live video of Payton dancing in celebration with the Saints players after defeating the Carolina Panthers for the third time that season.
-Saints running back Alvin Kamara had recorded the locker room celebrations for his Instagram live feed and the video went viral on social media.
 On November 10, 2019, at the end of the Saints vs. Falcons game, it was announced that Payton had gotten engaged two days prior on November 8 to his girlfriend, Skylene Montgomery.
 They married in a private ceremony on June 18, 2021, in Cabo San Lucas, Mexico.
 The wedding was officiated by former NBA player and coach Avery Johnson.

 On March 19, 2020, it was reported that Payton had tested positive for COVID-19.
 Payton became the first confirmed case of COVID-19 in the NFL.